 The volunteering page is where we advertise our latest volunteer opportunities, and also details of upcoming volunteer events and training.
 We aim to be flexible in our volunteering opportunities and we are keen to hear from anyone who may be interested in volunteering – in either a role as listed below or in something more flexible.

-Volunteering could include joining our Working Groups, sharing and actively taking part in our social media, attending events, distributing promotional material, writing blogs/vlogs, helping us arrange a regional event or supporting the work of local network groups and much more.
+Volunteering could include a number of activities including: sharing and actively taking part in our social media, attending events, distributing promotional material, writing blogs/vlogs, helping us arrange a regional event or supporting the work of local network groups and much more.

 Our volunteer handbook is available here SRA Volunteer Handbook 2018